 In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management the Company's audited consolidated financial statements as of and for the year ended December 31, 2015.
 Management has the primary responsibility for the consolidated financial statements and the reporting process, including the systems of internal controls.
 In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management the audited consolidated financial statements in the Company's annual report, including a discussion of any significant changes in the selection or application of accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
-In addition, the review and discussion with management addressed management's assessment as to the effectiveness of the Company's internal controls over financial reporting, identifying the framework used by management in assessing the effectiveness of such internal control.
+In addition, the review and discussion with management addressed management's assessment as to the effectiveness of the Company's internal controls over financial reporting and such other matters as are required to be discussed with the Audit Committee.
+Pursuant to such dialogue, management prepared a report of its assessment of the Company's internal controls over financial reporting, identifying the framework used by management in assessing the effectiveness of such internal control.